Skip to main content

 Observation

-I noticed the disk image had a .gz extension and is a raw disk image rather than a filesystem image, which suggested it contains a partition table and requires mmls to find the correct byte offset before Linux can mount it.
+This is a compressed raw disk image rather than a filesystem image, so it carries a partition table.
+Find the byte offset with mmls before mounting.

 Use mmls to identify the partition offset, then mount the filesystem.